freebsd/core.10-public-docs/CoC/golang-based.md

 ### **Attribution**

-This Code of Conduct is adapted from the Contributor Covenant, version 1.4, available at [https://www.contributor-covenant.org/version/1/4/code-of-conduct.html](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html).
+This Code of Conduct is adapted from [the golang Code of Conduct](https://golang.org/conduct) which was in turn adapted from the Contributor Covenant, version 1.4, available at [https://www.contributor-covenant.org/version/1/4/code-of-conduct.html](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html).

 ## Summary